 Types of Ownership: Understanding the Options

 Sharjah recognizes various types of vehicle ownership, including sole ownership, joint ownership, and ownership by a legal entity.
-Identifying the correct type before initiating the transfer process is crucial, as each comes with its own set of requirements and considerations.
+The ownership type determines which documents are required and who must authorise the transfer, so it's worth confirming these details before starting the application.

 Process for Personal Car and Commercial Vehicle